Pylons/pylonsrtd/community/testing.rst

 required features: in that case, one or more of the testcase methods (TCMs) will fail.
 Defer imports of any needed library modules as late as possible.

-For instance, this example generates no test failures at all if the 'qux' module is not importable::
+For instance, this example generates no test failures at all if the ``qux`` module is not importable::

     # test the foo module